cpsubrian/node-stow/README.md

 Backends are responsible for storage, retrieval and invalidation.
 Stow ships with a memory backend for testing and a Redis backend for production use.
-If you wish to create another backend please checkout the [Backend Spec](https://github.com/cpsubrian/node-stow/blob/master/BACKEND.md).
+If you wish to create another backend please check out the [Backend Spec](https://github.com/cpsubrian/node-stow/blob/master/BACKEND.md).

 ### Memory Backend